 Mapped Network Drive Duplicate Files Scan With Duplicate Finder

 Network drives are commonly used across organizations.
 As a part of the drive mapping technology, you can use network drives to connect to a shared network folder on a server computer.
-Network drives establish a connection between file sharing server and client computer.
+Network drives establish a connection between the file-sharing server and the client computer.
 You may read and write files on the host computer without physical access to it.

 In contrast to local partitions that only the user with the computer system can access, network drives can be accessed by anyone authorized to connect to them.
 Typically, network paths start with “\\” followed by the name of the server and then the folder name you’re authorized to access.

 The best thing about network drives is that you can access them similar to just another local partition of your hard disk.
 When you map a network drive, it looks quite similar to other partitions on your hard disk.
 You can access the contents of a folder stored on your corporate network or office server straight from your home.
 With just a few clicks, you can get easy access to customer details, financial records and other data without physically working from your office.
 There are so many other advantages that network drives offer to both businesses and professionals.

 There is a major drawback though.
 As network drive transfers your data over a network connection, your computer must be connected to an active Internet connection.
 Frequent Internet disconnectivity issues can interrupt the data transmission process.
 You might be unable to access/ write your files when it occurs.